 Buying your first home is a huge milestone — but in a competitive and high-cost market like BC, it can also feel overwhelming.

 The good news?
-If you're buying your first home in BC, there are powerful grants and incentives designed to help you save tens of thousands of dollars on your purchase.
+If you're buying your first home in BC, you can save tens of thousands of dollars on your purchase with grants & incentives like the GST exemption, property transfer tax exemptions, and the home owner property tax grant.

 1. First-Time Home Buyers’ Program (Property Transfer Tax Exemption)